nrinaudo/nrinaudo.github.com/_optics/lenses.md

 )
 ```

-Our task is to change the classifier name - perhaps our remote service expects classifier names to be all upper-case, for example.
+Our task is to change the classifier name: there's a convention that classifier names should be all upper case, because we feel it makes for better pretty printing.

 In terms of diagram, we're going to need to go through the following path: